 An Overview of Property Rights in Costa Rica

-If you’re staying in Costa Rica for an extended time period and will be investing in real estate, it’s important to familiarize yourself with property rights.
+If you’re staying in Costa Rica for an extended time period and will be investing in real estate, it’s important to investigate.
 As a foreigner, you have the same property rights as a Costa Rican, and the same system which protects citizens will protect you.
 In Costa Rica there is no requirement for citizenship or even residency to own land.
 The reason for this open door policy is economic; this is one way in which Costa Rica brings in foreign investors and strengthens the economy and real estate market.
 There are very few restrictions on land ownership in Costa Rica; before you purchase land, however, you should learn the circumstances in which you could feasibly lose some or all of your property rights.

 Maritime Zoning in Costa Rica